nextstrain/nextclade/paper/paper.md

 \text{qc.overallScore} = \sum_i \frac{score_i^2}{100}
 $$
 With this quadratic aggregation, multiple mildly concerning scores don't result in a bad overall score, but a single bad score guarantees a bad overall score.
-Details of the algorithm and the different QC metrics are described in the documentation.
+Details of the algorithm and the different QC metrics are described in the documentation at [docs.nextstrain.org/projects/nextclade](https://docs.nextstrain.org/projects/nextclade/en/stable/).

 ## Web interface